issue

 Link to Warning by the USDA to the pet store: USDA Warning

-Other laws applicable to pet stores deal with consumer protection issues.
-As dogs and cats are considered products by some within the pet industry, certain pet shops treat animals as merchandise that can be easily returned for a refund or exchange.
+Dogs and cats are considered property under Minnesota law and "products" by those in the pet industry.
 The MN Department of Revenue also defines dogs and cats as products and sales tax must be collected and remitted for each animal sold as retail.

-For complete language of the law, go to link below.
+For complete language of the Pet Lemon Law, go to link below.
 Scroll to 325.F79-325F.792.
+Regulating Sale of Dogs and Cats

 NOTE: Lemon laws are controversial.